golden916/ref-seller-app/README.md

    git submodule update --force --recursive --init --remote
 ```

+- **Populate the .env file with environment variables as described in the below steps**

 2. Firebase Authentication.
    - Create the application under [firebase console](http://console.firebase.google.com).
    - Once the application is created, visit the application and click on authentication tab.